knative/docs/docs/versioned/getting-started/quickstart-install.md

 function: tutorial
 ---

-# Install Knative using quickstart
+# Installing Knative using quickstart

 Following this quickstart tutorial provides you with a simplified, local Knative installation by using the Knative `quickstart` plugin.